 Myotonic Goats - Fainters

 Miniature Nubian Goats - Mini Milkers

-A small hobby farm located in northern Indiana that is home to horses, goats,dogs, peacocks, french angora rabbits, sebbastopol geese, and a few barn cats and one miniature donkey.
+A small hobby farm located in northern Indiana that is home to horses, goats,dogs, peacocks, call ducks, sebbastopol geese, and a few barn cats and one miniature donkey.
 After being introduced to the "fainting goats" I was immediately taken by this docile breed.